MonkeyMischief/GorillaMotionByScruffy/README.md

 Feel free to edit this as much as you want, but I would preferably want you to fork this repository if you do share it.
 Thank you!

 ## About using in your project
-Use is free but I would like you to credit me and lemming somewhere
+Use is free but I would like you to credit me and lemming somewhere.
+For example, adding this somewhere like the credits scene:

+Modified version of gorillaLocomotion (by lemming) is from TheScruffyKat's "GorillaMotion".
+Most credit goes to Lemming